DOAJ/doaj/cms/pages/apply/guide.md

   - “All rights reserved” is never appropriate for open access content.
 - [More about copyright](/apply/copyright-and-licensing/)

-## Quality criteria
+## Integrity & Ethics criteria

-When concerns regarding a journal or publisher's quality and publishing practices arise during our regular review process or are flagged by community members, such cases are escalated to the quality team.
+When concerns regarding a journal or publisher's quality and publishing practices arise during our regular review process or are flagged by community members, such cases are escalated to the Journal Integrity & Ethics team.
 In addition to the normal application review, this investigation focuses on five key areas mentioned in detail in our [blog](https://blog.doaj.org/2025/01/16/inside-the-quality-team-part-1-how-we-preserve-quality-at-doaj/):

 - Presence of clear and reliable key information on the journal's website
 - Composition of the journal's editorial board